Nehemiah Rebuilds the Walls of Jerusalem

 JULY 24 - Nº 205 Nehemiah 1:1 – 4:14

 Nehemiah knew that there was no contradiction between “working hard” and “waiting for God.”
-We still have to fill out a resumé if we want God to give us a job; or practice hard if we want to make the team.
+We still must fill out a resumé if we want God to give us a job; or practice hard if we want to make the team.
 Trusting God does not mean sitting on our hands.
-It means actively moving toward Him and reaching for the goals He has set for us, while trusting Him with the details.
+It means actively moving toward Him and reaching for the goals He has set for us, while allowing Him to work out the details.